 These are among the top-rated tags available, and with almost 1500 positive reviews on Amazon, they must be onto something.
 These tags are bigger than some others, measuring a solid 4.5 inches in length, so they will be hard to miss on your luggage.
 If you choose one of the bright available colors, you will have a reliable identifier that you will be able to use when you're waiting for your bags at the luggage carousel.

-There's another good reason to have a big, bright luggage tag -- it'a theft deterrent.
+There's another good reason to have a big, bright luggage tag—it's a theft deterrent.
 Thieves often linger around a luggage carousel, looking for a non-descript piece of baggage that they can sneak away with.
-It goes without saying that a brightly colored tag, especially one as big as these, are not something that a thief will want to be see walking away with.
+It goes without saying that a brightly colored tag, especially one as big as these, is not something that a thief will want to be seen walking away with.

 - Big, bold luggage tags for identification and theft deterrents

 - High-quality rubber and steel construction

 Using a luggage tag to help identify your luggage does not mean it has to be boring.
 Instead, Shacke has developed a new line of long rubber luggage tags that are fun, easy to spot, and helps put a little personality to your own travel experience.
 Simply write your information directly onto the card using a ball point pen.
 Our full back privacy cover will completely hide your information from prying eyes.
 Simply put the metal loop through the luggage tag and it will keep the cover closed.

 When you factor in the surprisingly low cost of these quality tags, it's clear that this is a great choice.

 - Do not put your more valuable possessions, like cameras and computers, in your checked luggage.
 If it's at all possible, keep them with you in your carry-on bags.